Thorlabs/Insights_and_Applications/Tracking Solar Telescope/README.md

 - **solarTracking.py** - The actual program that communicates with the rotation stages and tracks the sun.
 This requires user specific settings that must be accurate to work correctly.

-	* Whether the user want sot track the sun or moon
+	* Whether the user wants to track the sun or moon
-	* User's longitude
+	* User's Longitude
 	* User's Latitude
-	* User's Time Zone (per pyts.all_timeszones)
+	* User's Time Zone (per pytz.all_timeszones)
 	* The serial numbers of the controllers for the Azimuth and Elevation axes

 	![User Settings](https://github.com/Thorlabs/Insights_and_Applications/blob/main/Tracking%20Solar%20Telescope/assetts/UserSettings.PNG)